In This Blog

 What is containerization and Kubernetes?

-What is Containerization in DevOps?
+What is containerization in DevOps?

-What is the main benefit of using containerization?
+What is the main benefit of containerization?